DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Ah, right right, just wanted to instigate you a bit: we'd welcome you fighting against other 3 races.
 In fact, I'd say we even support you."

-"With foreign gods, cryptids and spirits...?"
+"With sidhes, cryptids and spirits...?"

 "You are anyway planning to do so, right?
 Humans here only took away one small capital.